bellkev/kos/README.md

 * Unlike in ^^, GRUB appears to know to use the physical address of the entrypoint
 * Note that it is the _physical_ address of the page directory that must be loaded into cr3
 * mem_* fields in multiboot info structure seem to be populated even without setting the corresponding flag in the multiboot header, but will set anyway

+UEFI:
+* Using 32-bit OVMF so that gdb still works normally with qemu.
+TODO: See if there are other ways to handle that.